Are Condos a Good Investment?

 A condo, or condominium, is a private residence within a larger building or community.
-It can be a multi-story townhouse or a single unit in a high-rise with other condo units above and below.
+The most common types of condos are multi-story townhouses or single units in a high-rise with other condo units above and below.

 A property owner purchases a condo and pays a monthly condo fee (in addition to the purchase price of the condo itself).
 This fee covers the maintenance and upkeep of common areas shared with other owners in the condo community.

 Most important are the property's location and the financials.
-No matter what, the condo's location has to be a desirable one with a qualified pool of tenants.
+No matter what, the condo's location has to be desirable, with a qualified pool of tenants.

-In addition, the return on investment (ROI) of the specific property needs to be in synch with your investing goals.
+In addition, the property's return on investment (ROI) needs to be in sync with your investing goals.